Sanjukta2212/Sanjukta2212/README.md

 ## About me
-- Final year Data Science grad at State University of New York at Buffalo 🎓
+- Master's in Data Science from State University of New York at Buffalo 🎓

 - 3+ years professional experience as a cloud engineer specialized in Azure at a Fortune 500 company 💼